viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 1. On your machine's **Config** page in the [Viam app](https://app.viam.com), navigate to the **Services** tab.
 1. Click the **Create service** button at the bottom of the page, select **Vision**, then select the built-in `ML model` model.
 1. Give the service a name, like `my-vision-service`, then click **Create**.
-1. On the panel that appears, select your trained ML model from the **ML Model** dropdown.
+1. On the panel that appears, select your ML model from the **ML Model** dropdown.
-   If you uploaded a pre-trained model or made your own model separately, provide the name for that model here.
 1. Click **Save Config** at the bottom of the window to save your changes.

    {{< imgproc src="/tutorials/filtered-camera-module/configure-vision-service.png" alt="The vision service configuration pane with my-mlmodel-service selected as the ML model" resize="500x" >}}